ushahidi/platform/v5/LUMEN_UPDATE_NOTES.md

 - Removed `"behat/mink-extension": "^2.2",` dependency, as it no longer supports symfony 5 (required by Lumen 7), it was replaced by
 `"friends-of-behat/mink-extension": "^2.4"` which is a fork of the last one but with symfony 5 support
 - Replaced `"sebastianfeldmann/captainhook"` by `"captainhook/captainhook"`
+- Updated `tests/CaptainHook/PHPCS.php` and `captainhook.json` to be compatible with new captainhook version
+- Make sure hooks are installed by running `bin/captainhook install`
 - Updated `report` and `render` methods in `app/Exceptions/Handler.php` so that they take `Throwable` instead of `Exception` as parameters
 - Updated `(Dotenv::create(...))->load();` by
 ```